Sadeness (Part I): Critical reception

 Ned Raggett from AllMusic commented, "Snippets of monks invoking the Almighty effortlessly glide in and out of a polite but still strong breakbeat, shimmering, atmospheric synth and flute lines and a Frenchwoman whispering in a way that sounds distinctly more carnal than spiritual (as her gasps for breath elsewhere make clear)."
 Keith Clark from Bay Area Reporter called the song "suggestive".
-Larry Flick from Billboard described it as "brilliant and quirky", remarking that "it is currently the fastest-selling single in German recording history."
+Larry Flick from Billboard magazine described it as "brilliant and quirky", remarking that "it is currently the fastest-selling single in German recording history."
 He added that it "has already raised the ire of religious groups for its use of traditional Gregorian chants within the context of orgasmic groaning and a tribal hip-hop groove."
-Complex included it in their 2013 list of "15 Songs That Gave Dance Music a Good Name", commenting, "We doubt that something like this, with lyrics in Latin and French that dealt with religion and the sexual desires of Marquis de Sade, would fly in today's pop charts, but there's something that was so undeniable about this new age/downtempo track that it was featured everywhere, from Single White Female to Tropic Thunder."
 Leah Greenblatt from Entertainment Weekly described it as a "incense trance".
 Irish Evening Herald called it "one of the most seductive dance records of the past couple of years".
-Swedish newspaper Expressen noted that church song are used "as a very reliable vocal generator".
+Swedish Expressen noted that church song are used "as a very reliable vocal generator".

 Dave Sholin from the Gavin Report wrote, "Listeners may not have a clue what it's about, but the mood created by this totally unique production will keep 'em glued and wanting more.
 Not only have the Germans demolished the Berlin Wall, they had the good sense to make this a number one "sod - as in (Marquis De Sade) ness."
 A reviewer from Music Week described it as "chanting monks and a sensual muttering rolling over a hypnotically rolling slow beat".
 Ian Cranna from Smash Hits noted the "atmospheric lines" of the song in his review, adding that it's "combining medieval monks' chants and wispy, wistful synthesiser driftings over hippety-hoppety beats."
 Bob Mack from Spin called it "the Dark Ages disco cut".
 He added that "the track starts with a standard call and response—but it's one of monks doing Gregorian chants.
 After the beats kick in, synth washes buoy the flute flourishes, while French spoken words and heavy female panting get the point across."
 Kimberly Chrisma from The Stanford Daily felt the result of combining Gregorian chant with "pulsating synthesizers" was "an ambient fantasia that made the heart throb and the mind tingle."